Creating experiments

 Experiments with custom event dates

-When creating an experiment, Eppo can analyze events which occur during or after randomization.
+When configuring an experiment you can opt to analyze events during or after randomization.

 While uncommon, event dates should be extended past the assignment period if you wish to detect an effect that will appear long after treatment exposure.